Motley Fool Everlasting Portfolio Review

 What is Motley Fool Everlasting Portfolio?

-Motley Fool Everlasting Portfolio is one of the Fool’s most premium (and expensive) services. it is one of the most interesting Motley Fool services we’ve reviewed to date.
-Read this review thoroughly because there is a lot to digest.
+Motley Fool Everlasting Portfolio – not to be confused with the Everlasting Stocks service – is one of the Fool’s most premium (and expensive) services.
+It’s also one of the most interesting Motley Fool services we’ve reviewed to date.
+You’ll want to read this review thoroughly because there is a lot to digest.

-There are a few other perks to the service (which we will get to) but the main perk is being able to see the exact portfolio Tom Gardner has been using to make millions of dollars in the stock market.
+There are a few other perks to this service that we’ll discuss, but the main benefit is being able to see the exact portfolio Tom Gardner has been using to make millions of dollars in the stock market.

 Who is Tom Gardner?

 If you are going to pay to see someone’s stock market portfolio, you want to make sure they are reputable.
-After all, I wouldn’t pay a dime to see my neighbor’s portfolio (no offense) because I have no idea whether or not he’s credible.
+After all, you probably wouldn’t pay a dime to see your neighbor’s portfolio (no offense) because you have no idea whether or not they’re credible.

 So, is Tom Gardner credible?
 Absolutely.